meetecho/janus-gateway/README.md

-If you want to make use of BoringSSL instead of OpenSSL for any reason (read [here](https://github.com/meetecho/janus-gateway/issues/136) for some background on this), you'll have to manually install a specific version of the library to a specific location.
+If you want to make use of BoringSSL instead of OpenSSL for any reason (read [here](https://github.com/meetecho/janus-gateway/issues/136) for some background on this), you'll have to manually install it to a specific location.
 Use the following steps:

 	git clone https://boringssl.googlesource.com/boringssl
 	cd boringssl
-	# We need a specific revision
-	git checkout 12fe1b25ead258858309d22ffa9e1f9a316358d7
 	# Don't barf on errors
 	sed -i s/" -Werror"//g CMakeLists.txt
 	# Build